eed3si9n/eed3si9n.com/original/vim-memo.md

 - `<Space>m` lists booksmarks for the working directory

+### Shougo/unite-session

+[unite-session](https://github.com/Shougo/unite-session) is a plugin for managing sessions.
+A Vim session remembers the buffer list and split windows among other things.
+You could use the built-in `:mksession`, but this one is integrated with Unite.
+To avoid saving Vimfiler buffer I had to write some Vimscript to close plugin buffers on exiting Vim.
+After some trial and error, I was able to get it to save and load automatically.

 ## summary

 This was a personal memo on listing out links and settings.
 Much of the credit goes to people like yuroyoro and Shougo.